JPMorgan Chase designed a workplace for the future. Here’s what that looks like post-RTO

 Block-sized building with a tiny footprint

 Sustainability is one of the biggest trends in new office spaces.
-Many of these aforementioned features of JPMorgan’s future headquarters work toward the building’s lofty eco-friendly goals.
-The new office aims to be a net-zero-emissions edifice.
+Many of these aforementioned features of JPMorgan’s headquarters will work toward the building’s lofty eco-friendly goals.
+The office aims to be a net-zero-emissions edifice.
 It hopes to achieve this in part by:

 Teamwork